 Till next time!
 If you want a bit of extra magnification, check my 1-6x scopes and 1-8x scopes guides.

-Mike Fellon was born and raised in Dallas, Texas.
+Mike Fellon is an experienced firearms enthusiast and optics expert.
+He delivers unbiased and detailed rifle scope reviews.
+Born and raised in Dallas, Texas.
 He inherited his hunting passions after his father John – he was fascinated by his stories, hearing how much attention, focus, dedication and patience he invested in shooting every animal.
 When he was old enough, his father first allowed him to shoot some cans and bottles with his shotgun, and then took him hunting – it was love at first sight.
-Mike has never stopped pursuing his hobby ever since.
+Mike has never stopped shooting ever since.